Ogunbowale encore! Final Four hero lifts Notre Dame to title

 It was the second straight game that the junior guard hit a shot in the final second to carry the Irish.
 Her jumper with one second remaining in overtime knocked off previously unbeaten UConn in the semifinals Friday.

-With this game tied, Ogunbowale took the inbounds pass from Jackie Young, dribbled twice toward the corner and, closely guarded, lofted home an off-balance 3 in front of the Notre Dame bench.
-Close to the same spot on the court where she took down the Huskies, too.
+With this game tied, Ogunbowale took the inbounds pass from Jackie Young, dribbled twice toward the corner and, closely guarded, lofted home an off-balance 3 from in front of the Notre Dame bench, nearly the same angle as her shot that beat the Huskies.

 “It just felt right,” said Ogunbowale, who scored 16 of her 18 points in the second half.
 “I practice late-game all the time.
 I just ran to Jackie and said, ‘Throw it to me, throw it to me.'”